-(Advanced, International and optional-purchase GPS receiver only)
+(Advanced, International only)

-Time Format changes the time format used by the unit This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode) and when an optional-purchase GPS receiver is connected.
+Time Format changes the time format used by the unit This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode).
 International Models only.
 Time Format selects a 12 hour or 24 hour format for the time of day displayed when Time + Date is selected as a Digital Readout on the Sonar View (see Select Readouts).